plow-technologies/onping-data-language/commands.md

 !print <Value expression>
 ```

-_This command has note been documented yet._
+_This command has not been documented yet._

 ## exit